 For children who still regularly fill a disposable whilst they are asleep..

 Pullups , with full waterproof outer and custom made to your child's measurements.
 Add as much absorbency as they need.

 For children who are starting to wake when they wet, or are dry more nights than wet ....

 Big Kids Shorties have double the absorbency of our briefs style pants so they give the child some time to respond to wetting and reduce cleanup.

 Night training from our perspective

+The production of a hormone (ADH) helps them to concentrate their urine and hold on for longer at night.
+Night dryness is not something that can be trained for in the same way as day training.
 At the age of 7 there are still a few kids in every class who are still not dry at night.
-It's important to stress to kids that it is not a matter of intelligence or training but more the fact we are all just made differently that affects when they become dry at night.
+It's important to stress to kids that it is not a matter of intelligence or training but more the fact we are all just made differently that affects timing of night training.

 Our five kids became dry at night somewhere between the ages of 3 and 8.
-The things that really helped everyone to cope with the process was to make the bottom sheets of the bed up twice (so that one layer could be quickly pulled off leaving the next ready to go) and to put them in Shorties so they could feel the wee and to reduce cleanup.
+The things that really helped everyone to cope with the process was to make the bottom sheets of the bed up twice (so that one layer could be quickly pulled off leaving the next ready to go) and to put them in some kind of reusable training pants so they could feel the wee and to reduce cleanup.

 One of our late trainers got to the stage she could change her shorties, and pull the top layer of wet bed sheet off by herself and was very happy to do so as it made her feel like a Big Kid!